 Now that you have a fair idea of why customer service is important for a small business, let’s next look at how you can deliver that best-in-class service.

 8 Small Business Customer Service Tips for 2022

-When your team is small, it might seem counter-intuitive to put them on the front lines with customers.
+When your customer support team is small, it might seem counterintuitive to put them on the front lines with customers.
 You might even think that displaying your customer service and contact information will send a message to new customers that they’ll need support sooner rather than later.

 When people need help or have a problem, they want to reach someone who can help them as quickly as possible.
 They need to be able to find the link within a few seconds of landing on your webpage.
 (That’s why we have ours at the top of every page on our website.)

 Make your contact page as easy to find as your pricing page.
 When customers need help, they aren’t interested in going on a scavenger hunt to find it.

 Just living up to promises isn’t enough to differentiate your business from competitors, but making too many promises can be just as dangerous.
 This is why you should always make a promise that you know your service staff can honor even when things go awry, and then aim to over-deliver on that promise.

 Do you guarantee customers will hear back from your support team within two business days?
 Try to consistently respond within a single business day instead.